-The participants in this rulemaking have agreed all along that the LCL protocol alone cannot prove a violation because the LCL will tend to understate the actual CE.
+The participants in this rulemaking agreed that the LCL protocol alone cannot prove a violation because the LCL will tend to understate the actual CE.
 Because the actual CE is therefore likely to be greater than the LCL, a calculated LCL above the applicable CE standard demonstrates compliance.
 However, because the LCL is the "floor" for CE, a calculated LCL below the required CE does not demonstrate non-compliance.